RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 # remove rev_branch + auxiliary_head
 ```

 ### GELAN

 Alongside PGI, YOLOv9 introduces GELAN, or Generalized Efficient Layer Aggregation Network.
 GELAN can be understood as a more flexible version of ELAN: it is designed to improve information flow through the network while remaining lightweight and efficient.
 Its structure is based on gradient path planning, meaning the architecture is built with the backward learning signal in mind, not just the forward prediction path.

-Gelan keeps the input because not every feature should be forced through deep computation.
+GELAN keeps part of the input path because not every feature should be forced through deep computation.

 ```python
 def forward(self, x):